BiohackersDigital/KnowledgeBase/FREQUENTLY ASKED QUESTIONS.md

 </summary>

-The short answer is no.

-The long answer is no because RFID/NFC with GPS tracking, is 'Active RFID location tracking integrated with a GPS tracking system'.
-This differs from simple RFID/NFC identification, which is passively powered and remains inactive the majority of the time.
-Consider pet microchips: If your dog is lost, someone must take it to a veterinarian to have the microchip scanned.
-There's no way to GPS locate a lost animal solely from it's microchip.
+No, RFID/NFC implants cannot track your location because they lack a power source.
+These implants are entirely passive and must be within a few centimeters of a specialized reader to function.
+Consider pet microchips: if your dog goes missing, someone must bring it to a veterinarian to have the microchip scanned.
+It's not possible to GPS locate a lost animal solely using its microchip alone.

 </details>